 - North-facing door: Choose a color in harmony with the water element

 Smooth Main Entry

-A strong feng shui front door opens up to a smooth flow of energy in the interior entryway, or foyer.
+A strong feng shui front door opens up to a smooth flow of energy in the interior entryway or foyer.
 The efforts of attracting the best feng shui energy to your house will be wasted if your main entry does not have good feng shui.
 You need to channel the good feng shui energy throughout your house, and it all starts in your main entry.

 06 of 07

-A front door has a good relationship with the house structure.
+The front door should have a good relationship with the house structure.
 A strong feng shui front door is a door that has pleasing proportions to the rest of the house.
 This simple point is often forgotten during home renovations, such as when small houses are expanded to two or three stories but still have a tiny front door.
 This might have been enough when the house was a small, one-story structure, but with the bigger house, you need a bigger front door.Continue to 7 of 7 below.

 07 of 07

 There are several common conditions that weaken a front door or promote negative energy.
 Look for less-than-ideal situations and correct them as best as possible.

 - Sharp or pointy objects directed toward the door: Correct these “poison arrows” and their negative energy by avoiding decor items with sharp edges or points.
 If the poison arrows are coming from part of your house or a neighboring house or building, consider using a bagua mirror to absorb the sha chi (negative energy) flowing toward the door.